GLOBAL MARKETS-Shares, euro rise on hopes for Spain deal

 UNACCEPTABLE YIELDS

-In bond markets, the benchmark 10-year U.S. Treasury note was down 2/32 in price, the yield at 1.7702 percent as talk Spain might soon request a bailout was said to favor riskier assets.
+In bond markets, the benchmark 10-year U.S. Treasury note was down 3/32 in price, with the yield at 1.7736 percent, as talk Spain might soon request a bailout was said to favor riskier assets.

 * Nike declares $0.18 quarterly dividend Source text for Eikon: Further company coverage: